InnerSourceCommons/innersourcecommons.org/content/fr/about/board/_index.md

 Daniel Izquierdo Cortázar is a researcher and one of the founders of Bitergia, a company that provides software analytics for open source ecosystems.
 Currently the chief data officer at Bitergia, he is focused on the quality of the data, research of new metrics, analysis, and studies of interest for Bitergia customers via data mining and processing.
 Daniel holds a PhD in free software engineering from the Universidad Rey Juan Carlos in Madrid, where he focused on the analysis of buggy developers activity patterns in the Mozilla Community.
 Daniel serves on the board and is a Member of the InnerSource Commons.
 {{< /board-member >}}

-{{< board-member name="Yuki Hattori" image="/images/about/Yuki_Hattori.jpg" >}}
+{{< board-member name="Yuki Hattori" title="Vice President"  image="/images/about/Yuki_Hattori.jpg" >}}
-Yuki is a distinguished technology expert currently serving as an Architect at GitHub, possessing an extensive background in Cloud technology and DevOps methodologies.
-Throughout his career, he has offered valuable guidance and proficiency to a myriad of enterprise clients, assisting them in refining their systems and processes.
-Yuki’s area of specialization is InnerSource transformation, and he has notably established a thriving community in Japan that has engaged with prominent industry figures and thought leaders.
-As a passionate advocate of InnerSource, Yuki has translated a vast array of materials and has organized numerous workshops and video presentations to disseminate awareness and understanding of the subject.
-He takes immense pride in serving as an exemplar for other regions and remains wholeheartedly committed to employing his expertise and knowledge to benefit others within the community.
+Yuki Hattori is a Senior Architect at GitHub with a strong background in cloud technology and DevOps.
+He enjoys helping customers optimize their services and processes.
+As a proponent of InnerSource, Yuki is leading in the InnerSource downstream movement and also serves as a community organizer in Japan.
+He is passionate about sharing his knowledge and contributing to the growth of the InnerSource community.
 {{< /board-member >}}

 {{< board-member name="Matt Cobby" title="Secretary" image="/images/about/Matt_Cobby.jpg" style="bg-light" >}}